-Arriving by train.
-Cádiz is less than two hours from Seville by trains of Renfe, Spain's national rail network.
+Cádiz is less than two hours from Seville by trains of , Spain's national rail network.
 Regionale trains run frequently from Seville's Santa Justa station, arriving at the modern Cádiz railroad station next to the Plaza de Sevilla and the ship harbor on the edge of the city center.

-(Tip: Jerez de la Frontera, the center of Spain's sherry wine industry, is on the main line from Seville, about 45 minutes from Cádiz.)
+(Tip: J, the center of Spain's sherry wine industry, is on the main line from Seville, about 45 minutes from Cádiz.)

-If you tire easily, you can buy a buy an all-day ticket on either of two "hop on, hop off" bus lines: City Sightseeing (red buses) or Tour por Cádiz (green-and-yellow buses).
-Both lines have stops near the Estación Maritima and the Plaza de Sevilla (at the port entrance by the railroad station).
+If you tire easily, you can buy a buy an all-day ticket on the City Sightseeing "hop on, hop off" bus line.
+Look for a stop near the Estación Maritima and the Plaza de Sevilla, at the port entrance by the railroad station.

-Note: The buses have stops around the periphery of the city center, but you'll need to head inland for anything but the most superficial sightseeing or shopping.
-Unless you really hate walking, I'd suggest skipping the bus and relying on your feet.
+Note: City Sightseeing buses stop at various locations on the edge of the city center, but you'll need to head inland for anything but the most superficial sightseeing or shopping.
+Unless you really hate walking, we'd suggest skipping the bus and relying on your feet.

-For more Cádiz tourist information, search on " Cádiz" at www.spain.info, see the Cádiz section of Andalucia.com, or--best of all--visit and bookmark WhatCadiz.com, the leading independent guide to Cádiz and its attractions.
+For more Cádiz tourist information, visit the official Cádiz Tourism Web site, see the Cádiz section of Andalucia.com, or--best of all--visit and bookmark WhatCadiz.com, the leading independent guide to Cádiz and its attractions.
 Also see the Cádiz street map at Malagacar.com, which you can click on for pop-up windows with closer views.

 Next page: Cádiz photos